SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

-This mapping preserves the hierarchical correspondence between scales, ensuring that attention sparsity remains coherent across resolutions.
-Further details can be found in the appendix.
-Then the sparse update at scale $k$ is then efficiently computed as:

-where $\mathbf{O}^{(k)}_{\text{cache}}$ denotes the upsampled cache prediction from scale $S$.
+optionally adding a sink region $\mathcal{S}$ to guarantee coverage of global anchors: $\text{inds}^{(k)} \leftarrow \text{Concat}\big(\mathcal{S}, \text{inds}^{(k)}\big).$ This mapping preserves the hierarchical correspondence between scales, ensuring that attention sparsity remains coherent across resolutions.
+Details are in the appendix.
+The sparse update at scale $k$ is then efficiently computed as: where $\mathbf{O}^{(k)}_{\text{cache}}$ denotes the upsampled cache prediction from scale $S$.
 As shown in Tab.~\ref{tab:ablation_sps-attn}, the $\mathbf{O}^{(k)}_\text{cache}$ term further enhances the high-frequency visual fidelity of the accelerated model with minimal latency.